The first aspect to consider when it comes to complete surrogacy in Canada is the provinces’ regulations that could affect your journey.

 In Canada, the laws that govern surrogacy are implemented in different ways, according to the provinces, but the Assisted Human Reproduction Act (AHRA) is federal legislation which recognizes that altruistic surrogacy contracts are possible.
 It also recognizes that married and co-habitational couples of any sexuality as well as single men and woman can sign a surrogacy agreement in the country (all types of family are welcomed) and sets out activities that are permitted and those that are forbidden.

 While surrogacy arrangements in Canada are legal between the two parties, the law doesn’t have to fully enforce them.
-If the surrogate mother decides to change her mind and keep the baby, she is permitted, by law, to keep the child… regardless of a contract or not.
+If the surrogate mother decides to change her mind, she would have rights to the child at birth and the prospective parents would have to pursue legally the courts.

 If intended parents wanted to sue the surrogate for custody, the courts would acknowledge the contract’s intent and ask for DNA tests to prove the genetic parentage.
 At this time, there has been no legal precedent on how the courts would address this issue, as there has never been a gestational surrogacy arrangement disputed in a Canadian court, by a gestational surrogate.
 The hope is that a contract between the surrogate and intended parents would be enough to show the arrangement’s intent and a DNA test proves the true heritage of the newborn.